 Carpal tunnel syndrome is a common hand problem resulting from pressure on the median nerve at the wrist.
 Symptoms, which are often worse at night, consist of numbness and/or pain in the wrist and fingers.
 Eventually there is loss of strength, fine motor control and sensation.

 Early treatment consists of splinting and anti-inflammatory medication.
 If symptoms do not improve, a day surgery procedure to relieve the pressure on the nerve is suggested.
-Dr South uses a small incision technique which has fewer risks than the endoscopic (keyhole) techniques.

 Following surgery, early gentle use is encouraged.
 The hand is kept dry for the first 3 days.
 On day 4 after surgery, the hand can be wet in the shower and a small dressing can then be applied.
 Sutures are removed at 7 to 10 days.
 People commonly have both hands released at the same time and cope well with self-care.